 Buying a foreclosure or REO property in

-REO means Real Estate Owned.
-These are houses which have completed the foreclosure process and are now possessed by the bank or mortgage company.
-This differs from real estate up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
-You must also be ready to pay with cash in hand.
-And on top of all that, you'll get the property entirely as is.
-That possibly will include prevailing liens and even current residents that need to be thrown out.
+REO is an abbreviation for Real Estate Owned.
+These are homes which have been foreclosed upon which the bank or mortage company presently holds.
+This is unlike real estate up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
+You must also be able to pay with cash in hand.
+And on top of all that, you'll get the property totally as is.
+That possibly may consist of prevailing liens and even current occupants that need to be kicked out.